 The Code prohibits marketers from suggesting that alcohol can enhance mental or physical capabilities or sporting achievement (rule 18.7).
 Marketing communications that suggest alcohol can make the drinker smarter, wittier, sharper, more focused, stronger, faster or higher performing in some way are almost certainly unacceptable.
+Furthermore, claims such as “energising” that imply alcohol has a positive effect on mental or physical capabilities are likely to be off limits.
 That is not to say that marketers cannot say that intelligent or physically capable people choose their brand but they should steer clear of implying a causal link between their product and improved mental or physical capabilities.
 In 2007, the ASA rejected a marketer’s argument that his campaign merely conveyed that smart and sassy people drink the product (Intercontinental Brands Ltd, 21 February 2007).
 Marketers should therefore take care when trying to target their brand at an audience to whom others might reasonably be attracted.

 Marketers are not prohibited from using sportsmen and women or featuring a sport in their ads.
 Marketers may use sports personalities (subject to them not appealing to the under-18s and being over 25) but should not imply that alcohol has contributed to their sporting achievement or imply an endorsement if none exists.
 The difficulty comes when sportspeople are shown wearing their club or national kits (and are therefore shown as being successful), especially if they are also shown drinking.